Albert Daeger: Early life

 Anthony Thomas Daeger was born on March 5, 1872, in Sand Creek Township, near the city of North Vernon, in Jennings County, Indiana.
 The son of George and Frances (née Kriech) Daeger, he was the eldest of twelve brothers and one sister.
 His paternal grandfather was a German immigrant who joined the Order of Friars Minor (also known as the Franciscans) after the death of his wife.
 Both Daeger and his brother George (later Father Vigil) would follow in their grandfather's footsteps and become Franciscan friars.

 Daeger received his early education at the parochial school of St. Ann's Church in North Vernon.
 At age 10, he was sent to continue his education at the school of St. George's Church in Cincinnati, Ohio, living at the rectory and running errands for the church's Franciscan pastor while attending school.
 After St. George's, he attended St. Francis Seraph School in Cincinnati, graduating in June 1889.

 In August 1889, Daeger returned to Indiana and entered the Franciscan order at the novitiate in Oldenburg.
-He completed his philosophical studies at Franciscan friaries in Ohio and Kentucky, including St. Boniface in Louisville.
+He completed his philosophical studies at Franciscan friaries in Ohio and Kentucky, including St. Boniface in Louisville. and St. Francis Seminary in Cincinnati.
 On August 27, 1893, Daeger professed his vows and took the religious name Albert.
 He then returned to Oldenburg to finish his theological courses.

 Priesthood

 While in Indiana, Daeger was ordained a priest on July 25, 1896, by Bishop Silas Chatard.
 He celebrated his first Mass the next day, the feast of Saint Anne, at his childhood parish named after her.
-His first assignment was as an assistant pastor at Our Lady of Sorrows Church in Kansas City, Missouri (1896-1897).
-He then served as an assistant (1897-1900) and pastor (1900-1902) at St. Francis de Sales Church in Lincoln, Nebraska, where he was a neighbor and admirer of William Jennings Bryan.
+His first assignment was as an assistant pastor at Our Lady of Sorrows Church in Kansas City, Missouri (1896–1897).
+He then served as an assistant (1897–1900) and pastor (1900–1902) at St. Francis de Sales Church in Lincoln, Nebraska, where he was a neighbor and admirer of William Jennings Bryan.

 Daeger then embarked on 17 years of missionary work in New Mexico.
-He served as a pastor and the superior of his fellow Franciscans at Our Lady of Guadalupe in Peña Blanca (1902-1910), Sacred Heart in Farmington (1910-1917), and San Diego Mission in Jemez Pueblo (1917-1919).
+He served as a pastor and the superior of his fellow Franciscans at Our Lady of Guadalupe in Peña Blanca (1902–1910), Sacred Heart in Farmington (1910–1917), and San Diego Mission in Jemez Pueblo (1917–1919).
 His parishes were extensive and often required him to travel many miles by foot, but he succeeded in establishing chapels and schools where he went.
 He contracted pneumonia during a snow storm in March 1909 but eventually recovered.